-- Visualisation of complex data and models (medical, chemical, data) - Entertainment (amusement parks, games) - Training (use of equipment, incident training) - Modelling & Design (art, 3D painting, design) - Therapy (phobias, fears) - Architecture (buildings, interior, landscapes)
+- Visualization of complex data and models (medical, chemical, data) - Entertainment (amusement parks, games) - Training (device usage, incident training) - Modelling & Design (art, 3D painting, design) - Therapies (phobias, fears) - Architecture (buildings, interiors, landscapes)

-In order to create a virtual world, various aspects need to be taken into account.
-These include:
+To create a virtual world, several aspects must be taken into account.
+Such as:

-- How is the user monitored?
-(Tracking) - How does the user interact with the world? (navigation, orientation, selection, manipulation) - Which senses of the user will be involved? (visual, auditory and haptic sensors)
+- How will the user be monitored?
+(Tracking) - How is the user interacting with the world?
+(Navigation, orientation, selection, manipulation) - What senses of the user are all addressed? (visual, auditory and haptic sensors)